 The imposition of "lockdown," "social distancing" and "shelter in place" directives by state and federal governments in the United States as well as governments in other regions of the world in response to the COVID-19 pandemic, including in locations in which our Phase 3 clinical trial of uproleselan is being conducted, resulted in slowed clinical site initiation, patient recruitment and enrollment rates early in the pandemic.
 Enrollment rates have returned to forecasted rates since the beginning of the lockdowns.
-However, COVID-19 infection rates continue to fluctuate, which could negatively affect enrollment going forward.
-We cannot at this time fully assess the effect of the COVID-19 pandemic on our continued enrollment and whether the pandemic would potentially materially adversely impact the timing of completion of enrollment of our Phase 3 clinical trial.
+However, we cannot at this time fully assess the effect of the COVID-19 pandemic on our completion of the clinical trial.
 We continue to closely monitor the COVID-19 situation and any potential impact to our planned activities.

 We have also implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on our employees and our business.
 While to date we have experienced limited impacts beyond the earlier delays in recruitment in our ongoing uproleselan Phase 3 clinical trial, given the global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic, our business, financial condition, results of operations and growth prospects could be materially adversely affected.
 We continue to closely monitor the COVID-19 situation as we evolve our business continuity plans and response strategy.
 In March 2020, our workforce transitioned to working remotely in accordance with federal and state declarations.
-We have partially reopened to allow certain employees to return to the office based on a phased approach that is consistent with federal and state guidelines, with a focus on employee safety and optimal work environment.
+We have reopened our offices pursuant to a hybrid return to office policy with a focus on employee safety and optimal work environment.